xebialabs-community/xl-chatops-integrations/sample-bot/README.md

 If this works, your connection to XL Deploy is configured correctly.

-See the [usage documentation](https://github.com/mpvvliet/xl-chatops-integrations/tree/master/lita-xl-deploy#chatting-with-xl-deploy) for more information on what the bot can do.
+See the [usage documentation](../lita-xl-deploy#chatting-with-xl-deploy) for more information about what the bot can do.

 # Connecting to HipChat

-If you want to connect your bot to HipChat, change the [lita_config.rb](lita_config.rb) by including the _hipchat_ adapter:
+If you want to connect your bot to HipChat, change [lita_config.rb](lita_config.rb) by including the _hipchat_ adapter:

 ```
   config.robot.adapter = :hipchat